SSWConsulting/SSW.Rules.Content/rules/book-developers-for-a-project/rule.md

 ![Figure: Internally 'Booked' days show as black and 'Pencilled In' days show as grey](2020-03-20_10-49-19.png)

+### Deleting Bookings

+Cancelling an appointment in Outlook will not delete the appointment from Dynamics 365.

 ### Using a separate Outlook calendar to book appointments

 If you have a lot of staff, it can be useful to use a separate calendar to make your bookings - this stops them from covering your everyday calendar and making it hard to read.